 - Intercourse with You: Their love of groupies and strip clubs have always been a strong theme in their lyrics (and everything else they do).

-- Lead Bassist: Nikki Sixx is a Type C. He, along with Tommy Lee, was responsible for founding the band.
-Nikki also does most of the songwriting for the Motley Crue.
+- Lead Bassist: Nikki Sixx is a Type C. He, along with Tommy Lee, was responsible for founding the band, and both do most of the songwriting.

 - Lighter and Softer: Theatre of Pain, which is noticably softer and more mainstream than Too Fast For Love and Shout at the Devil.

 - Long Runner Line Up: The original crew.
 Amazing that they lived long enough to qualify.

 - Made of Iron: Every original member of the band.
 During the peak of their popularity they all did incredible amounts of alcohol and drugs in addition to indulging in other forms of reckless behavior.
 Yet they're all still alive.

 - Mohs Scale of Rock and Metal Hardness: Mostly a 6, although they sometimes go up to a 7.

 - Myspeld Rökband: See the explanation on Heävy Mëtal Ümlaut.

 - Name's the Same: "Girls, Girls, Girls" is a few exclamation points away from the Elvis Presley movie\album\song Girls!
 Girls!
 Girls!.

 - Ode To Sobriety: "Kickstart My Heart" is a type 1, as is "Dr. Feelgood".